kahlow/YTC-Dev-PreCourse/Conditions/conditionals.md

     2

 We used a conditional statement based on the variable ‘WeShould’ to change the value of ‘a.’
-Woah.
+Whoa.
 Now we’re cooking!

 Let’s complicate conditional statements since you’re so smart.
 There are negative conditions too.
 Let’s check that same program out again.